hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 even-sized K3 S2 inputs.
 ReLU6 is fused into the producing Conv's existing per-channel requantization, so this graph does not emit a standalone AFU LUT command.
 The full compiler-generated graph now passes byte-exactly on the current Verilator model.
-Pointwise command coalescing and contiguous weight batching reduce its PMU result to 390,082 cycles, so correctness remains closed while the performance gate stays open against the documented 347,992-cycle native Micro-MobileNet record.
+Pointwise command coalescing, contiguous weight batching, and single-read command prefetch reduce its PMU result to 384,772 cycles, so correctness remains closed while the performance gate stays open against the documented 347,992-cycle native Micro-MobileNet record.

 ### Prerequisite Gate